-If you are looking for a city centre school with a solid British curriculum, international qualifications and a strong focus on global opportunities, then the British International School, Ho Chi Minh City (Secondary) ticks all the boxes.
+If you are looking for a city centre school with a solid British curriculum, international qualifications, and a strong focus on global opportunities, then the British International School, Ho Chi Minh City (Secondary) ticks all the boxes.
 Located in District 2, BIS HCMC Secondary follows a modified National Curriculum for England from Years 7 to 10, then offers IGCSEs from Year 10, and the International Baccalaureate Diploma Programme (IBDP) from Year 12.

 As well as having all the hallmarks of a British independent school, BIS HCMC Secondary brings many of the features that education group Nord Anglia has become renowned for to Vietnam.
 As a member of the Nord Anglia family of school, BIS An Phu Secondary works in collaboration with The Juilliard School to offer an outstanding music programme; it offers access to online courses, global challenges, and experiences available through Nord Anglia’s virtual global campus; and it focuses on STEAM – Science, Technology, Engineering, Arts, and Maths – in and outside the classroom.

 The BIS HCMC Secondary campus is part of the much larger BIS family of schools.
 BIS has a primary campus and an early years and infant campus, both also in District 2.
 The BIS group also includes two British Vietnamese International Schools (BVIS), with campuses in Ho Chi Minh City and Hanoi.

 Since opening in 1997 as a small pre-school, the BIS group has grown rapidly to admit around 2,100 students from more than 50 countries across its three campuses.
 Rated as an “outstanding school” in its British Schools Overseas (BSO) inspection, BIS has a strong academic record in IGCSEs and the IBDP.